vmoroz/react-native-windows-samples/docs/cppapi-ReactNotificationService.md

 ### Return value

-The `IReactDispatcher` wrapped by the `ReactDispatcher`.
+The `IReactNotificationService` wrapped by the `ReactNotificationService`.
 It may be empty.

 ---

-## `ReactDispatcher::HasThreadAccess`
+## `ReactNotificationService::HasThreadAccess`

 ```cpp
 bool HasThreadAccess() const noexcept;
 ```

-Checks if the `ReactDispatcher` has access to the current thread.
+Checks if the `ReactNotificationService` has access to the current thread.

 ### Parameters